yelsky-s/Articles-classifier/README.md

 # Articles-classifier
- Scientific publications usually specialize in a relatively broad topics, like internal medicine, partical physics, biology etc. Readers of those publications are often interested in a narrower subject of a respective topics (which can be subcategorized further).
+ Scientific publications usually specialize in a relatively broad topics, like internal medicine, particle physics, biology etc. Readers of those publications are often interested in a narrower subject of a respective topics (which can be subcategorized further).
-  This project attempts to sub-categorize a broader geoscience publications topicsfrom 2 publications: Geology and Jornal of Hydrology, based on each individual article's abstract it recent issues of those jornals.
+  This project attempts to sub-categorize a broader geoscience publications topicsfrom 2 publications: Geology and Journal of Hydrology, based on each individual article's abstract it recent issues of those journals.
   Algorithm uses python NLTK and Gensim (LDA - Latent Dirichlet Allocation) packages.

 Article from web_classifier.ipynb file:
- The abstracts were abtained from the web by the means of webscraping with Requests and BeautifulSoup.
-The abstract text then is proccessed and tokenized using Python NLTK library.
+ The abstracts were obtained from the web by the means of web scraping with Requests and BeautifulSoup.
+The abstract text then is processed and tokenized using Python NLTK library.

 Model was built with num_topics parameter equal to 4.
 ![image](https://user-images.githubusercontent.com/101993270/216041258-5ff39104-4a8d-4c02-b6c1-fcc27b3b36d5.png)
-Out of the classified articles, the model detected 43 that belong to cluster 1, 40 to custer 2, 29 - cluster number 3 and 40 to cluster 4.
+Out of the classified articles, the model detected 43 that belong to cluster 1, 40 to cluster 2, 29 - cluster number 3 and 40 to cluster 4.

 Visualization of the LDA model results was made using pyLDAvis.gensim_models.
 Below metrics for topic 2 is shown:
  ![image](https://user-images.githubusercontent.com/101993270/216041021-b6622320-78a7-4033-a043-73bfea9e4ef7.png)